jceb/emmet.snippets/README.md

 * Dynamic jumps to tags without children and attributes without values
 * First line of text is deleted automatically after the first jump
 * Reasonable amount of tests implemented
+* Default attributes that are added to tags automatically

 # Usage